lawrennd/snippets/_simulation/includes/wolfram-automata.md

     svg += '</svg>'

     # Write to file
     with open(filename, 'w') as f:
         f.write(svg)}

-\helpercode{def cellular_automaton(rule_number, size, steps, svg_interval=None):
+\helpercode{def cellular_automaton(rule_number: int, size: int, steps: int,
+                         initial_state: np.ndarray = None,
+                         periodic: bool = True,
+                         svg_interval: int = None) -> np.ndarray:
+    """Implement elementary cellular automaton for any rule number

+    Args:
+        rule_number: Integer 0-255 specifying which rule to use
+        size: Width of the automaton
+        steps: Number of time steps to evolve
+        initial_state: Optional initial state array.
+If None, single center cell is set to 1
+        periodic: If True, use periodic boundary conditions
+        svg_interval: If set, generate SVG files every this many steps

+    Returns:
+        2D numpy array of shape (size, steps) containing automaton history

+    Notes:
+        With periodic=True, the automaton wraps around the edges With periodic=False, cells outside the grid are treated as 0
     """
-    Implement elementary cellular automaton for any rule number
-    Parameters:
-    - rule_number: integer 0-255 specifying which rule to use
-    - size: width of the automaton
-    - steps: number of time steps to evolve
-    - svg_interval: if set, generate SVG files every this many steps
-    """
     # Initialize the cellular automaton
-    ca = np.zeros((size, steps), dtype=int)  # Note: swapped dimensions for horizontal time
+    ca = np.zeros((size, steps), dtype=int)

+    # Set initial state
+    if initial_state is not None:
+        ca[:, 0] = initial_state
+    else:
         ca[size // 2, 0] = 1  # Set the middle cell of the first column to 1

     # Get rule mapping
     rule = get_rule_mapping(rule_number)